Xiaoyu-Lu/GSoC_2020/docs/summary/phase1.md

    }
   ```

-  For example, the speaker_1 have 25 time intervals.
-We randomly select 2 from them:
+  For example, the speaker_1 have 25 time intervals:

   ```
   { file_1:{